 Modelling of AMD and its challenges

 We will briefly discuss modelling of both dry and wet AMD.
-As of yet no single model has yet captured all histological features of AMD.
+As of yet no single model captures all histological features of AMD.
 Accurate models can assist in the development of new treatment therapies but there are many challenges in modelling AMD.
 One of the main challenges is the fact that AMD is a complex multifactorial disease involving genetic and environmental factors.
 Secondly, anatomical differences between the human retina and other species leads to other difficulties with modelling.
 For example, mice and rats lack an anatomical macula meaning it is impossible to make direct comparisons and inferences.
 In contrast non-human primates have a macula.
 However they are costly, difficult to manipulate genetically and have a slow course of disease progression in comparison to mice and rats.
-In addition, it is considered increasingly best practice not to use non-human primates for research.
+In addition, it is considered best practice not to use non-human primates for research.

+Cellular models of AMD can be derived from patient specific induced pluripotent stem (iPS) cells.
+In order to model AMD the retinal homeostatic unit consisting of the neurosensory retina, the RPE, Bruch’s membrane and the endothelial cells that line the choriocapillaris need to be formed.
+However, there are numerous challenges with this the most obvious being the oversimplification of a complex disease process which takes years to develop.

 Antibody therapy for macular degeneration